My Tokyo Guide

-This Spanish colonial style building feels worlds away from the nearby neon lights of Shinjuku.
+This Spanish colonial-style building feels worlds away from the nearby neon lights of Shinjuku.
 Built in 1927, Ogasawara Hakushaku Tei was once the residence of Count Nagayoshi Ogasawara, a member of one of Japan's most influential samurai families.
-Today the residence is occupied by the modern-style Spanish restaurant, Ogasawaratei, one of Michelin starred Spanish restaurants in Tokyo.
+Today the residence is occupied by the modern-style Spanish restaurant, Ogasawaratei, which received a Michelin star in the Tokyo Michelin guidebook.

 The area is also home to a café and regularly hosts weddings and private parties throughout the year.
-If you do want to visit, the exterior of the residence is open for observation for free, but to get a look inside you’ll have to be a restaurant patron.
+If you do want to visit, the exterior of the residence is open for observation for free (due to reservations, exterior tours may not be available), but to get a look inside you have to be a restaurant patron.